Casting to Bluefins

 Signs of Life

 A good way to pinpoint the tuna is to look for bait balls, bird activity and feeding whales (as opposed to cruising whales).
 Nugent also relies heavily on radar when searching for fish.
 His radar can mark birds on either side of the boat, allowing him to pick up surface feeds in foggy or low-light conditions.
 “With my radar dialed in, I can pick up bird activity in a six-mile radius around the boat.
 In fact, I use my radar more than I do my depthsounder.”

 That’s not to say a good sounder isn’t important.
-Nugent uses his to find concentrations of subsurface bait when nothing is showing on top.
+Nugent uses his electronics to find concentrations of subsurface bait when nothing is showing on top.
 In this case, it sometimes pays to drop a diamond jig, a big RonZ, a Point Jude jig, a heavy Daddy Mac jig or a Hogy soft-plastic rigged on a Barbarian jighead down to the level of the bait.
 These lures should be jigged vertically with big sweeps of the rod near the bait balls, at the same depth of fish marks or near the bottom.

 While jigging can be effective, it often requires patience.
 “Some guides will sit on top of the bait balls for hours and jig.
 They catch fish, but that’s not the way I’m wired,” Nugent admits.
 Instead, he tries to gauge the activity and determine if the action is waxing or waning.
 “If I start seeing the birds and whales getting more active, I’ll stick around.
 On the other hand, if the birds settle down and start sitting on the water, I’m usually outta there!”